AndySomogyi/sbmlsolver/docs/source/mod_roadrunner/cls_RoadRunner.rst

     1: With no arguments.
 In this case, the current set of options from the previous ``simulate`` call will be used.
 If this is the first time ``simulate`` is called, then a default set of values is used.
-The default set of values are (start = 0, end = 5, points = 51).
+The default set of values are (start = 0, end = 5).

     2: With up to five positions arguments, described above.